samrum/homebridge-onstar/README.md

 ### Lock/Unlock Doors Switch

-    "enableDoors": true,
+    "enableDoors": true

 Enables locking/unlocking the vehicle doors.

 Since querying the current state of locks through OnStar is slow, the switch will always reset to a locked state.
-The doorsDefaultToUnlocked option can be used to default to an unlocked state (see below).

 Siri command: "Unlock the Car"

-### Door Default Lock Status
+### Default Doors Switch to Unlocked

-    "doorsDefaultToUnlocked": true,
+    "doorsDefaultToUnlocked": true

 Default the doors lock switch to an unlocked state.